FrancescoPalma/Exercise_Webpage/README.md

 # Exercise_Webpage
-A simple webpage about me
+A simple webpage about me built with HTML, CSS, jQuery.